dankmeme01/gay-particles/README.md

-# gay-particles
+# Rainbow Particles

-rainbow particles mod for geometry dash
+A mod that makes all player particles rainbow!